-This full-length English B2 practice test provides a test structure, questions and tasks similar to the certificated TrackTest English exam.
+This full-length English B2 practice test (mock test) provides a test structure, questions and tasks similar to the certificated TrackTest English exam.
 You can download the full test in a pdf file for free on the link below (no registration is needed).

 Please note that the B2 sample test is provided for practice only.
 The official results and TrackTest English certificates can be achieved only with tests taken with a computer or smartphone through the official TrackTest website.